-Derek Cohen, Ph.D., is the director of Right on Crime at the Texas Public Policy Foundation.
+Derek Cohen, Ph.D., is Vice President of Policy and Right on Crime Senior Fellow at the Texas Public Policy Foundation.
 Dr. Cohen was instrumental in the passage of the First Step Act, federal legislation that borrowed from successful changes to prisons and sentencing that he had helped pass in conservative states.
 In previous legislative sessions, Dr. Cohen has successfully worked on issues of occupational licensure, truancy reform, and orders of nondisclosure.
 In addition to leading the Foundation’s work on criminal justice, he is also the lead researcher of firearms policy.

 It comes as no surprise former Vice President Joe Biden and Senator Kamala Harris are campaigning on promises “to end our gun-violence epidemic.”
 The leftward drift of the Democratic Party on most policy questions, including lawful firearm ownership, has been made explicit in its 2020 party platform.
 The presidential nominee’s campaign “issues page” takes it several steps further, promising to pass or incentivize all manner of gun restrictions.